-Oh, remember the days when you could spontaneously hit the road over Memorial Day Weekend with a cooler packed full of beverages, a couple of sleeping bags and a tent?
-Even though those days are long gone, with some careful planning, plenty of gear and if there’s any room left in the car—some adult beverages to enjoy once you’ve reached your destination, a family road trip over Memorial Day Weekend is totally doable.
-If you’re ready to spend a long weekend away from home, scroll down for six destinations that aren’t too far from Seattle and offer up plenty of family fun.
+Even though the days of spontaneously hitting the road over Memorial Day Weekend with a cooler packed full of beverages, a couple of sleeping bags and a tent are long gone, with a little bit of planning, plenty of gear and if there’s any room left in the car—some adult beverages to enjoy once you’ve reached your destination—a family road trip over Memorial Day Weekend is totally doable.
+If you’re ready to spend a long weekend away from home, scroll down for eight weekend destinations that aren’t too far from Seattle.

 A Peninsula Getaway